 In early 2016, I really wanted to connect with other women who had left religion and I felt starting a podcast might be the way to do that.
 However, I realized I was not ready for the activist role I felt I needed to play if I was going to “put myself out there” as a women Atheist.
 Also, our family had to move again so life got more complicated.

 The fall of 2016 was a dark time for our family with 2 months of uncertainty between when Ian was having tests done and being diagnosed with cancer.
 At the beginning, before he had his diagnosis, I was dealing with a lot of depression.
 I felt I had to reach out for help.
 I joined the Clergy Project and this started opening doors for me, including being interviewed on Everyone’s Agnostic Podcast.
 Near the end of that interview, the hosts, Cass and Bob, encouraged me in my goal of someday starting a podcast for women.
 The ball started rolling and here we are!
-Here are 3 other podcasts I was recently interviewed on – Voices of Deconversion, Beyond The Trailer Park, Zachriledge Cast and The Big Chew Podcast.
+Here are a few other podcasts I was recently interviewed on – Voices of Deconversion, Beyond The Trailer Park, Zachriledge Cast, Doubting Dogma, The Big Chew Podcast, and The Thinking Atheist.

 An update on Ian’s cancer

 – Thanks to science and research, his chemo treatments went very well and he his cancer is in remission.

 I hope you enjoy listening!